 Security Deposit Laws in Raleigh, North Carolina

 Based on N.C.
-Gen. Stat. § 42-52 · Last verified 2026
+Gen. Stat. § 42-52 · Verification in progress

 Raleigh landlords must return security deposits within 30 days of move-out under N.C.
 Gen. Stat. § 42-52.
 File in Wake County Small Claims Court if they don't.

-North Carolina State Law
+●North Carolina State Law

 North Carolina Security Deposit Rules